Priyanshu-Singh-1/The-Ethereum-Emporium/README.md

         a.
 In first terminal -
            $  npm start
         b.
 In Second Terminal -
+           Before writing the below command, install truffle in your vs code.
            $ truffle develop
     6. The webpage will appear on your browser, connect the account from the local server(Ganache)